Youth fighting 'superbug' infection from Los Angeles outbreak

 The medical center has said that it had been sterilizing the duodenoscopes implicated in the infection, which it began using in June, according to manufacturer standards.
 It has said it now uses a more rigorous process that exceeds national standards.

 Hospitals across the United States have reported exposures from the same type of medical equipment in recent years.
 The U.S. Food and Drug Administration has said it was working with other government agencies and scope manufacturers to minimize risks to patients.
-[ID:nL1N0VT1RW]

-Additional reporting by Brendan Pierson in New York; Editing by Jonathan Oatis
+(Additional reporting by Brendan Pierson in New York; Editing by Jonathan Oatis)